shubhangi2803/More-questions-of-python/README.md

 # More questions of python
- It contains questions solved from website www.w3resource.com
+ It contains questions solved from website www.w3resource.com.
+ Repository under development phase!!